Méribel - in the heart of the largest ski area in the world

 Property in Méribel

 Such a large well joined-up and snow-sure ski area is a huge benefit for property owners, these are key criteria in our view.
 Some new 2 and 3 bedroom developments in the centre suit those who like convenience, spreading out from the centre is a large choice of good quality apartment buildings, chalets and many new developments, notably in the Rond Point area.
-The hamlets offer seclusion and better value, although this may be at the expense of convenience.
+The hamlets such as Le Raffort and La Gittaz offer seclusion and better value, although this may be at the expense of convenience.
 Méribel Village is a desirable compromise, nice chalets occasionally come up for sale.
 Méribel les Allues is significantly less expensive, although you may have to take the lift down if the snow is patchy.
 Méribel-Mottaret offers fantastic convenience as the hub of the ski area, almost all properties here are smaller apartments.

 Take a drive along the 'Route des Chalets' where you will see some spectacular and immaculately presented chalets that rarely come up for sale.
 Méribels property sector is rather spread out and ski-in/ski-out properties command a significant premium, in certain cases prices are now nudging €30,000/m2 - this level in our opinion is not excessive when compared to the other leading resorts in the French and Swiss Alps.